 Hiring the best staff for your fitness business is so important as they will reflect the face and value of your business enterprise.
-If you select the best gym staff, more and more people will be confident about the fitness services which you offer.
-In essence, the better the quality of your team, the more the clients you will get.
-Here is a complete guide on how to hire the right gym staff:
+If you select the best staff, more and more people will be confident about the fitness services which you offer.
+As we saw in The Glofox Ultimate Guide to Opening a Gym, hiring the best team you can is essential as better the quality of your team, the more the clients you will get.
+Click on a section you would like to read in the table of contents below.

 Duties of Gym Staff

-For you to select the best gym staff, you must come up with a job description.
-The best way for you to create a proper job description is to ascertain the various roles of gym staff.
+First must come up with a job description.
+The best way for you to create a proper job description is to ascertain the various roles you need to fill.

-First and foremost, the most basic duty of a gym staff is to communicate with both existing and potential gym patrons.
-A gym staff should be able to give them valid information about the gym; including membership rates, the facilities at the gym and, how to check in and check out.
+First and foremost, the staff’s basic duty is to communicate with both existing and potential gym patrons.
+They should be able to give them valid information about the gym; including membership rates, the facilities at the gym and, how to check in and check out.

-Moreover, a gym staff should always strive to maintain, service and, ensure the proper usage of the gym’s equipment and facilities.
-Furthermore, a gym staff should be skilled in the keeping of records such as membership registers, invoices and, schedules for classes.
-Gym staffs should also work towards the enforcement of the gym’s policies to enhance a safe working out the environment and, to prevent possible accidents.
+Moreover, they should always strive to maintain, service and, ensure the proper usage of the gym’s equipment and facilities.
+Furthermore, they should be skilled in the keeping of records such as membership registers, invoices and, schedules for classes.
+It’s important they work towards the enforcement of the gym’s policies to enhance a safe working out the environment and, to prevent possible accidents.

-Top Traits to Look for in a Gym Staff
+Top Traits to Look for in a Candidate

-To select the best gym staff, you must know which traits you should look out for.
-There are four essential traits which you should consider in choosing your gym staff.
-As a general rule, an excellent gym staff should have a combination of at least three of these traits.
+To select the best staff, you must know which traits you should look out for.
+There are four essential traits which you should consider.
+As a general rule, the ideal candidate should have a combination of at least three of these traits.

 Strong Passion and Dedication to Fitness

-An effective gym staff must have a strong passion and dedication to fitness.
-You must discern whether the prospective gym staff loves to stay fit and whether the aspiring staff member is always on the lookout for ways to keep fit.
-The general rule here is that gym staff must be fit.
-Never make the mistake of hiring a gym staff who is neither fit nor has a strong passion and dedication for fitness.
+Your staff must have a strong passion for and dedication to fitness.
+You must discern whether the prospective candidate loves to stay fit and whether the aspiring staff member is always on the lookout for ways to keep fit.
+The general rule here is that they must be fit.
+Never make the mistake of hiring someone who is neither fit nor has a strong passion and dedication for fitness.

 Knowledge and Technical Know-How

-An effective gym staff must demonstrate a knack for continuous learning.
+An effective staff must demonstrate a knack for continuous learning.
 When people learn continuously, they grow.
-Don’t make a mistake of hiring gym staff who don’t have a habit of continuous learning.
-Such gym staff may end up applying old, degenerated and, useless fitness techniques to your gym patrons.
+Don’t make a mistake of hiring those who don’t have a habit of continuous learning.
+They may end up applying old, degenerated and, useless fitness techniques to your gym patrons.

 Good Communication Skills

-As ascertained earlier, the most basic duty of a gym staff is to communicate regularly with both your current and prospective gym patrons.
-Therefore, an effective gym staff should have excellent communication skills.
-Apart from knowing how to communicate well, good gym staff should also possess proper listening skills.
+As ascertained earlier, the most basic duty of your staff members is to communicate regularly with both your current and prospective gym patrons.
+Therefore, a candidate should have excellent communication skills.
+Apart from knowing how to communicate well, they should also possess proper listening skills.

-Gym staffs will always interact with your gym patrons daily.
-Some of these patrons may attempt to confide in your gym staffs their challenges in their journey to better health, wellness and, fitness.
+Your team will always interact with your gym patrons daily.
+Some of these patrons may confide in your staff the challenges they are facing in their journey to better health, wellness and, fitness.
 This is where proper listening skills come in.

 Compassion and Empathy

-As discussed earlier, an excellent gym staff should have a strong passion and dedication to fitness.
+As discussed earlier, your staff should have a strong passion for and dedication to fitness.
 However, this passion should be balanced with compassion and empathy.

-An effective gym staff should relate well with the struggles that, overweight and, unfit people face in their journey to fitness.
-By connecting to their efforts, the gym staff will be able to exercise compassion and empathy towards them.
+Each member of your team should relate well with the struggles that, overweight and, unfit people face in their journey to fitness.
+By connecting to their efforts, they will be able to exercise compassion and empathy towards them.
 This will increase their productivity, and your patrons will feel comfortable and welcomed.

 The Interview Process